alan-turing-institute/rctab-api/docs/content/setup.md

 poetry env use python3
 ```

-Now spawn a poetry shell, this will create a virtual environment for the project.
+Now spawn a Poetry shell, this will create a virtual environment for the project.
 **Keep this virtual environment activated for the remaining steps.**

 ```bash